-Speciality Coffee surrounded by breathtaking waterfalls.
+Speciality Coffee in Laos is surrounded by breathtaking waterfalls.

 - Around 1915, the first coffee trees were planted by the French colonists in Laos, unfortunately without success.

 - After further experiments with Arabica and Robusta plants from Saigon’s botanical gardens (Vietnam) the first successfull harvest was in the 1930s.